 Objective: The paper aims at acquainting the students with the theory and practice of political leadership with special reference to India.
-It also explores the issues and problems related to recruitment of leaders, Typologies of Power and political leadership.

-Decision-Making and Political Leadership and Nation-Building in India.
+It also explores the issues and problems related to recruitment of leaders, Typologies of Power and Decision-Making and Political Leadership and Nation-Building in India.

-M POL(E)-05-iii.1 Understand the comparativist perspective and approaches to study socialization.
+M POL(E)-05-iii.1 Understand the comparativist perspective and approaches to study political leadership.

-M POL(E)-05-iii.2 Analyze various issues and problems of leadership recruitment and leadership and nation building in India.
+M POL(E)-05-iii.2 Analyze various issues and problems of leadership recruitment and socialization.